facebookresearch/ParlAI/docs/source/tutorial_worlds.md

 ## Agent Sharing

-_Agent Sharing_ is the primary mechanism by which we implement batching, model serving, and many other ParlAI tricks.
+_Agent Sharing_ is the primary mechanism by which we implement batching, model serving, and many other ParlAI features.
 Agent sharing works by creating _clones_ of an Agent.
 Each clone of an Agent has _shared state_ and _independent state_.
-Independent state includes things like the current dialogue context (conversation history).
+Independent state includes things like the current dialogue context (conversation history, which is different for every batch element).
 Shared state includes things like the model weights.

 ```python
 agent_original = Agent(opt)